 Vineet Sinha sees the same situation playing itself out in various enterprise organizations across industries.
 Productivity is down, the codebase is too challenging to maintain -- much less expand -- and developers are spending more time in meetings than doing their jobs.
-While he might not be able to change the need for meetings, Sinha says simplifying the codebase and bringing productivity back are both likely outcomes of improving modularity in Java applications.
+While he might not be able to change the need for meetings, Sinha says simplifying the codebase and bringing productivity back are both likely outcomes of improving Java modularity in applications.

 Sinha is co-founder and chief technology officer of Architexa, where he leads from the front, mentoring the development team, managing product architecture, overcoming performance hurtles, and integrating various systems.
 He presented a wonderfully informative session on modularizing large legacy Java applications for Java developers and architects at EclipseCon 2013 in Boston.